nilsys/Coursemaker.org/content/posts/sell-online-courses-guide-tips.md

 Affiliate marketing is when you promote other companies’ products.
 You can allow affiliates to promote your online course and then offer them a commission in the event of a sale.

-Many online course platforms (Thinkific, CourseMaker) will allow you to set up affiliate links.
+Many online course platforms (Thinkific, Teachable, CourseMaker) will allow you to set up affiliate links.
 You can then reach out to influencers in your niche and see if they are interested in being an affiliate.

 It's a deep rabbit hole, but some people have made a lot of money going down this path.